JimmieNeese/Mantooth-Analysis-Report/README.md

 ## Objective

-The Precious Analysis Report Project was done to enhance my skills on investigating a forensic image
+The Mantooth Analysis Report Project was done to enhance my skills on investigating a forensic image

 ### Skills Learned